Jesus to a Child: Critical reception

 Swedish Göteborgsposten concluded that here, Michael "showed that he still mastered the craft."
 Jan DeKnock from Knight Ridder praised it as a "mesmerizing ballad" and a "stunning effort".
 Paul Lester from Melody Maker said it is "all bossa nova rhythms and Spanish guitar over which George softly whispers a requiem for his departed lover".
-Music Week gave it four out of five and named it Single of the Week, writing, "A typically slushy ballad—with echoes of 'Careless Whisper'—it will, no doubt, do the business, whatever the critics think."
+Music Week gave it a score of four out of five and named it Single of the Week, writing, "A typically slushy ballad—with echoes of 'Careless Whisper'—it will, no doubt, do the business, whatever the critics think."
 People Magazine described it as "a long-winded bossa nova synth-pop concoction".
 Michael E. Ross from Salon Magazine complimented the song as one of the best on the Older album, adding it as "almost painfully thoughtful.
 In lush, silken musical settings, Michael speaks the world-weary language of scorned love."
 David Sinclair from The Times opined that "the bittersweet lyric has a certain romantic appeal, but the message of hope comes swathed in layers of introspection and self-pity".
 Ed Morales for Vibe felt that "the Sade-style synth chords that rule 'Jesus to a Child' bolster Michael's typically breathy but precise musings.
 There's a sadness in my eyes, he croons, and you can feel it."